82 F

 What Chemicals Are in Mothballs?

-Mothballs are often made of naphthalene or paradichlorobenzene, hich are both toxic to humans.
-These chemicals are fumigants, which means that their volatile chemicals will vaporize at lower temperatures, such as room temperature.
-Naphthalene has been linked to negative health effects caused by the improper use of mothballs in the home.
-Naphthalene exposure causes headaches, nausea, dizziness, and difficulty breathing.
-Paradichlorobenzene is also a potential hazard, though it is usually less so than naphthalene.
+Manufacturers often make mothballs from naphthalene or paradichlorobenzene, both of which are toxic to humans.
+These chemicals act as fumigants and will vaporize at lower temperatures like room temperature.
+Improper use of mothballs in the home has linked naphthalene to negative health effects.
+Exposure to naphthalene causes headaches, nausea, dizziness, and difficulty breathing.
+Paradichlorobenzene also poses a potential hazard, although it’s usually less hazardous than naphthalene.

-These two active ingredients can also be found in other household products.
-This publication focuses on the legal application of clothing moth control products.
+You can also find these two active ingredients in other household products.
+This publication centers on the legal use of clothing moth control products.

-While most people are familiar with mothballs, these chemicals are also available in cakes, crystals, tablets, bars, and flakes to control clothes moths.
-All of these products have one thing in common: they must be used according to the label instructions.
+Most people know about mothballs, but you can also find these chemicals in forms like cakes, crystals, tablets, bars, and flakes for controlling clothes moths.
+All these products share one common rule: you must follow the label instructions.

 Are Mothballs Poisonous?